 It may come as a surprise to some, but DSLRs aren’t the only cameras out in the market that are being sold to the consumer base.
 A slightly older, but still better breed of cameras is known as the point and shoot cameras / compact cameras.

-Although these cameras aren’t as efficient in photography or videography, they don’t cost as much as a DSLR, and for those who want to take good photos without stunning amounts of details, they get the job done easily.
+Although these point and shoot cameras aren’t as efficient in photography or videography, they don’t cost as much as a DSLR, and for those who want to take good photos without stunning amounts of details, they get the job done easily.

 In simpler words, a point and shoot camera is something that you will suggest to your friend on a low budget, and by low, we don’t necessarily mean a shoestring budget, not above hundreds of dollars.